 Do what works best for your child.
 However, when you have a child who is struggling to memorize facts, increase the opportunity for the brain to receive and process the information by including movement.

 Ready to look at homeschool math curriculum?
-Check out this post where I offer 5 things every mom needs to know before purchasing any curriculum.
+Check out How To Choose Homeschool Math Curriculum where I offer 5 things every mom needs to know before purchasing any curriculum.
 Save yourself money, stress and time and read that here.